Here in My Heart (Tiffany song): Release

-In America, the song was released as a one-track promotional CD single and cassette via MCA, aiming for radio station play only in 1991.
+In America, the song was released as a one-track promotional CD single and commercial cassette single via MCA Records, aiming for radio station play only in 1991.
 For the 1990 Japanese promotional single, "Here in My Heart" was released via WEA Music K.K. as a 3inch CD with a snap-pack picture sleeve design and a promotional sticker on reverse.
 It featured the B-side track "Our Love" which was taken from the New Inside album.
 The sleeve design featured a photograph of Tiffany while having a pink background color.

 Following the original release on the New Inside album and as a single, the song has also appeared on five Tiffany compilations, including the 1992 MCA Victor Japanese release Best 16, the 1996 Universal/MCA Japanese release Best One, All the Best, released via MCA in Japan and Singapore only in 1996, as well as the 1996 Hip-O release Greatest Hits which was released in America.

 Promotion

 A music video was created for the song - the only track from the New Inside album to have an official music video.
+The music video was directed by Doug Nichol and was filmed at the Royal Nouveau Hotel in Paris, France, the same hotel where Madonna's "Justify My Love" was filmed.

 The song was performed live around the album's release and a professionally filmed recording of the song was live at Poland's Sopot Festival in 1990.
-An unofficial audience recording of the song has appeared on YouTube of Tiffany performing the song live on October 27, 2009 at Upright Cabaret.
+An unofficial audience recording of the song has appeared on YouTube of Tiffany performing the song live on October 27, 2009, at Upright Cabaret.
 Other audience recorded videos exist on YouTube, along with a live performance of the song at the Lancaster Opera House on November 20, 2011, which featured Ivan Docenko on piano.